New Advent

 Orth.— If you find even the apostles before the resurrection thus saying, will you receive the interpretation?
 I hear them in the boat, after the mighty miracle of the calm, saying what manner of man is this, that even the winds and the sea obey Him?

 Eran.— This is made plain.
-But now tell me this;— the divine apostle says that He was made in the likeness of man.
+But now tell me this — the divine apostle says that He was made in the likeness of man.

-Orth.— What was taken of him was not man's likeness, but man's nature.
-For form of a servant is understood just as the form of God is understood to mean God's nature.
+is understood to mean God's nature.
 He took this, and so was made in the likeness of man, and was found in fashion as a man.
 For, being God, He seemed to be man, on account of the nature which He took.
 The evangelist, however, speaks of His being made in the likeness of man as His being made flesh.
-But that you may know that they who deny the flesh of the Saviour are of the opposite spirit, hear the great John in his Catholic Epistle saying Every spirit that confesses that Jesus Christ is come in the flesh is of God, and every spirit that confesses not that Jesus Christ is come in the flesh is not of God, and this is that spirit of Anti-Christ.
+But that you may know that they who deny the flesh of the Saviour are of the opposite spirit, hear the great John in his Catholic Epistle saying Every spirit that confesses that Jesus Christ has come in the flesh is of God, and every spirit that confesses not that Jesus Christ has come in the flesh is not of God, and this is that spirit of Anti-Christ.

 Eran.— You have given a plausible interpretation, but I was anxious to know how the old teachers of the Church have understood the passage the word was made flesh.